Myrtle Beach area hospitals see increase in flu cases

 MYRTLE BEACH, S.C.
-(WBTW) — Myrtle Beach area hospitals are seeing an increase in flu cases while the state also experiences a surge in COVID-19 cases, something that could be tied to masks.
+(WBTW) — Myrtle Beach area hospitals are seeing an increase in flu cases while the state also experiences a surge in COVID-19 diagnoses, something health leaders said could be tied to masks.

-This time last year, more people were wearing masks and going out less.
-Dr. Paul Richardson, the chief medical officer for Conway Medical Center, said that makes a difference in the data they’re seeing.
+This time last year, more people were wearing masks and going out less, according to Paul Richardson, the chief medical officer for Conway Medical Center, who said that makes a difference in the data the hospital is seeing.

 “I think that’s really why we saw such a low flu season last year, but it’s back with a vengeance now,” Richardson said.